 Leontief found that the US was importing more of capital-intensive goods and was exporting more of labor-intensive items.
 Such findings of Leontief got popular as Leontief Paradox.
 Later, the economists found that labor in the US was more productive and in steady supply.
 And this was why the US exported more of labor-intensive goods.

 Modern Firm-Based Theories

-The above (country-based theories) theories address the concern of countries, and not companies.
+The above (country-based theories) theories address the concern of countries and not companies.
 Thus, to address the need of the companies, the professors came up with Modern Firm-Based Theories.
-Following are more international trade theory, or the Modern Firm-Based Theories:
+Following are more international trade theories or the Modern Firm-Based Theories:

 Country Similarity Theory

 Steffan Linder, a Swedish economist, came up with this theory in 1961.
 It explains the concept of intra-industry trade.
 As per this theory, the people in countries that are in the same level of development have similar preferences.
 Linder suggests that the companies first produce for the domestic market.
 Later, the same company can find a foreign country in which it can export the same product.

 One can find this theory in almost every college textbook.
 The credit for this theory goes to Raymond Vernon, a Harvard Business School professor.
 This theory, which came in the 1960s, says there are three stages in every product’s life cycle.
 These stages are – new product, maturing product, and standardized product.